AmauSup/Firefox_Extension_History/README.md

  ├── background.js      # Background script (optional for future features)
  └── README.md          # Documentation
 ```
-🔮 Future Improvements
+## 🔮 Future Improvements

     ⭐ Favorite domains (pin to top of the list)

     📤 Export history to CSV/JSON

     🕵️ Advanced filters (date range, visit frequency)

     🔄 Migration to Manifest V3 (when fully supported in Firefox)

-✅ Conclusion
+## ✅ Conclusion

 History Sorter is a lightweight yet powerful Firefox extension for managing browsing history.

 It showcases:

     Clean WebExtension architecture

     Practical use of the Firefox History API

     A focus on usability and modern UI design

-This makes it a great daily-use tool as well as a demonstration project of professional browser extension development.
+This makes it both a daily-use tool and a professional demonstration project of browser extension development.

+Clone or download this repository: